FEBRUARY 1, 2023

 The list might go indefinitely, but the idea stays the same.
 Fintech has undoubtedly emerged as the new black in the world of technology.
 When it comes to fintech, it’s easy to forget that the technology is responsible for half of the success or global trend toward digitalization.

-You will be competing against players who offer innovative services based on scalable infrastructure.
-Catching the list of most popular backend technologies for web development may be the difference between becoming the next unicorn or crumbling beneath the weight of technical debt.
+You will compete against players who offer innovative services based on scalable infrastructure.
+Catching the list of most popular front end vs back end technologies for web development may be the difference between becoming the next unicorn or crumbling beneath the weight of technical debt.

-List of Most Popular Backend Technologies in 2022
+List Of Most Popular Back-End Technologies In 2023

-There are many backend web development technologies one may choose.
+There are many back ends web development technologies one may choose.
 The choice typically depends on the scope of the project, one’s need to deal with legacy infrastructure, and plain old performance.
-That being said, there are specific elements you can’t overlook when choosing a back-end technology for your fintech project.
+That being said, there are specific elements and back end challenges you can’t overlook when choosing a back-end technology for your fintech project.
 They are:

 - Robust infrastructure